suslifzz/portfolio_website/README.md

 # **Portfolio Website Project**

-🌟Hello and welcome to my Portfolio Website project! 🌟
+🌟 Hello and welcome to my Portfolio Website project! 🌟

 ## *Introduction*

 I'm thrilled to have you here!
-I'm Sravya, a recent graduate in Electrical and Electronics Engineering (EEE).
+I'm Sravya, an upcoming graduate in Electrical and Electronics Engineering (EEE).
 This portfolio is my digital canvas, showcasing the early chapters of my professional journey, where my passion for both electrical systems and computer technology converges.
 ## *What to Discover*

-- **About Me:** I'm am passionate and innovative Web developer based in Vishakapatnam,Andhra Pradesh,India.
-With a background in Electrical and Electronics Engineering , I thrive on turning ideas into tangible solutions.
+- **About Me:** I am a passionate and innovative Web developer based in Vishakapatnam, Andhra Pradesh, India.
+With an Electrical and Electronics Engineering background, I thrive on turning ideas into tangible solutions.
 - **Skills:**
   - Programming Languages: Python, Java
   - Web Technologies: HTML, CSS